 A Word about Google Fiber IPv6 Addresses

-Google won’t allocate your IPv6 addresses immediately.
+Google might not allocate your IPv6 addresses immediately.
 You’ll likely have to wait until overnight until you see the IPv6 addresses for the WAN and LAN interfaces in the GUI.
 I’ve tried everything I can think of to kickstart the process, to no avail.
 You just have to wait.

 Now that you’re online with an EdgeRouter instead of a Google Fiber Network Box, there are a few final steps you should take.